IndraGonz/nfds-tutorial/README.md

 clarc --input_dir ~/nfds-tutorial/exercises/pangenome_analysis/clarc/data --output_dir ~/nfds-tutorial/exercises/pangenome_analysis/clarc/clarc_output
 ```

 Depending on how much memory is available, CLARC can take from 30 minutes to a couple of hours to run completely.
-It will create various subdirectories containing the linkage matrices creates, the eggnog functional annotations of the original accessory COGs and the results of the all vs all BLAST.
+It will create various subdirectories containing the linkage matrices created, the eggnog functional annotations of the original accessory COGs and the results of the all vs all BLAST.
 However, the final results are located in the subdirectory named `/clarc_results`.
 In the future I will add an option to suppress the outputs, and I will update this document when I do.

 ## Strain typing